-Adrafanil can keep you more alert for longer, as well as making you more motivated in the process.
+Adrafinil can keep you more alert for longer, as well as making you more motivated in the process.
 Interestingly, it has also been shown to improve behaviour and cognition in canines.

-How Does Adrafanil Work?
+How Does Adrafinil Work?

-Is Adrafanil Safe?
+Is Adrafinil Safe?

 Adrafanil has been third-party tested on rats, the results of which showed no signs of toxicity.
 It has also been tested for purity.
 See the Certificate of Analysis on their website.

-It should be noted that Adrafanil is not for use by athletes who need to undergo drug testing, as Modafinil is on the World Anti-Doping Agency’s list of banned substances, and has been since 2004.
+It should be noted that Adrafinil is not for use by athletes who need to undergo drug testing, as Modafinil is on the World Anti-Doping Agency’s list of banned substances, and has been since 2004.

-How to Take Adrafanil
+How to Take Adrafinil?

 It should not be taken with alcohol or other drugs that have similar effects on liver enzymes, as doing so could cause liver damage due to its effect on liver enzyme counts.
 Read more about that below.

-You might want to combine Adrafanil with other nootropics in a stack to maximise the effects, but this is not recommended for those brand new to nootropics.
+You might want to combine Adrafinil with other nootropics in a stack to maximise the effects, but this is not recommended for those brand new to nootropics.
 It is known to work well with caffeine, so pairing it with a morning coffee might not be a bad idea.

-Adrafanil Depot’s website advises consulting with a physician before use, especially for those with existing medical conditions.
+Adrafinil Depot’s website advises consulting with a physician before use, especially for those with existing medical conditions.

-Side Effects of Adrafanil
+What are the Side Effects of Adrafinil?

-Adrafanil can cause an increase in liver enzyme counts and for this reason, it should not be taken on a daily basis because in time, the body will develop a tolerance to it.
+Adrafinil can cause an increase in liver enzyme counts and for this reason, it should not be taken on a daily basis because in time, the body will develop a tolerance to it.

 Other side effects may also include mild headaches, nausea, appetite reduction and insomnia.

-1 bottle containing 30 capsules costs $29.95 from Adrafanil Depot.
+1 bottle containing 30 capsules costs $29.95 from Adrafinil Depot.

-Verdict – Should you Buy Adrafanil?
+Verdict – Should you Buy?